A bag-of-paths framework for network data analysis: Two novel families of distances based on hitting path probabilities

-This section shows that the associated weighted surprisal measure, $-\log \text{P}(s=i,e=j)$, quantifying the ''surprise" generated by the outcome $(s=i) \wedge (e=j)$, when symmetrised, is a distance measure.
-This distance $\dist^{\text{h}}_{ij}$ associated to the bag-of-hitting-paths is defined as follows
+This section shows that the associated surprisal measure, quantifying the ``surprise" generated by the outcome $(s=i) \wedge (e=j)$, when symmetrized, is a distance measure.
+This distance $\surdist_{ij}$ associated to the bag-of-hitting-paths is defined as follows